Rewards and Sanctions

 Most students know what is expected and behave accordingly.
 The students who show self-discipline and meet expectations will not experience any sanctions.
 Students who fail to conform to expectations will be subject to sanctions in order to modify their behaviour.

-More information on Rewards and Sanctions can be found on this website in our Behaviour Policy.
+More information on Rewards and Sanctions can be found on this website in our Behaviour For Learning Policy.